 If the SHTF event has triggered near complete lawlessness, the path that provides the least human interaction is the safest one.
 Going off-road is crucial and you need to get there as soon as possible.
 You will probably need your ATV to get there, or your dirt motorbike.

 Regardless of what you picked, your weight, the weight of your gear and the weight of your vehicle will leave tracks behind.
 And these tracks will show those gun-toting opportunists where you are going, making it a matter of time until they track you down.
 Leaving tracks behind will compromise your camp’s position and the safety of your loved ones.

 Escape and evasion when bugging out

-Since the dawn of time, humans had to use tactics in order to escape their pursuers.
-Regardless if they were chased by predators or fellow humans, they had to find ways to escape.
+Since the dawn of time, humans had to use tactics to escape their pursuers.
+Regardless if they were chased by predators or fellow humans, they had to find ways to survive.
 Anti-tracking methods are used to confuse, delay and dissuade any threat that might come after you.

-There are some things that will apply to any situation in which your trail could lead to your basecamp and the three factors that one should prioritize when bugging out are the following:
+Some things will apply to any situation in which your trail could lead to your base camp.
+The three factors that one should prioritize when bugging out are the following:

 - What you are taking with you

 - How you are moving